marc-chatroux-elmarcofr38/Imbriqua_Structure_Loader/WIKI.md

     * Cause : see details in logs file to get :
         * Value of file path

-* ERROR_FILE04 - A file can't be readed
+* ERROR_FILE04 - A file isn't readable
     * Context : __module_dependencies_explorer.rs/check_read_file()__
     * Cause : see details in logs file to get :
         * Value of file path